Albert Sambi Lokonga

 Albert-Mboyo Sambi Lokonga (born 22 October 1999) is a Belgian professional footballer who plays as a central midfielder for club Hamburger SV and the Belgium national team.

-Lokonga came through Anderlecht's youth academy and made his senior debut with the club in 2017, aged 18.
+Sambi Lokonga came through Anderlecht's youth academy and made his senior debut with the club in 2017, aged 18.
 In 2021, he made a £17.2 million switch to Premier League side Arsenal, where he embarked on three further loan moves to Crystal Palace, Luton Town, and Sevilla, during the 2022−23, 2023−24, and 2024−25 campaigns, respectively.

 Club career

 Anderlecht

 Having first joined their youth academy in 2010, Sambi Lokonga signed his first professional contract with Anderlecht on 10 November 2017.
 He made his professional debut for Anderlecht in a 1–0 Belgian First Division A win over Eupen on 22 December 2017.
 In November 2019, Sambi Lokonga extended his contract with the club until 2023.
 On 27 September 2020, he scored the first goal of his senior career as Anderlecht drew 1–1 with Eupen.